 Tip #2: Don’t forget to prune

 Tomatoes have these annoying little things called suckers that grow out from the crotches of the plant, the V between the main stalk and a branch.
 Yes, I know how bizarre suckers growing out of crotches sounds, but stick with me on this.
 The suckers need to be pruned off whenever you see them, even though they might grow to be functioning branches that produce fruit, you don’t want them.
 The plant will put most of its energy into producing foliage for these suckers, and put no energy into producing fruit.
-Check out this article on pruning tomatoes it will explain exactly how to prune your tomatoes and even has a nifty video to show you how!

 Tip #3: Choose the right fertilizer